The Directors present their Report together with the audited financial statements ofyour Company for the Financial Year (FY) ended 31st December 2020.

 Important element of risk including risk which may threaten the existence of theCompany are provided in the Management Discussion and Analysis.

 Generation of shared value for the Company and for Society by integrating SocialEnvironmental and Governance principles into the business model business strategy andeveryday operations.

 Safety and Health

-Your Companys plant continues to improve their well being of all its personnel by organizingOccupational Health Examination Camps Periodic Health Check-ups etc.
+The Company's plants continue to improve well-being of all its personnel by organizingOccupational Health Examination Camps Periodic Health Check-ups and workplace monitoring.